Shopping cart

 How ventilation affects your health

 Everyone will agree that it is pleasant to work in a space where the air is constantly refreshed.
 Especially in phone- or meeting booths, the environment can soon become stuffy with poor ventilation.
 What exactly is ventilation?
 How does changing the air affect you?
-Expert Patrick Lems knows all about ventilation and explains it.
+Expert Remko Haasnoot knows all about ventilation and explains it.

 Cooler, fresh air